Bhada: Economy

 Bhada was notable for cultivating guava fruits in earlier days.
 Nowadays some farmers cultivate banana, pomegranate, watermelon, muskmelon, grapes, and vegetables as a cash crops.
 Cotton (up to 100 ha), soybean, and tur are the major crop types of Bhada.

 Facilities

 Facilities in Bhada include a police station, health center, ZP school, girls' school, and a veterinary hospital.

 Religion

 Shri Hari-Har (Vitthal-Rakhumai and Mahadev) temple and Hanuman temple are situated in Bhada.
 Shri Sadgurunath Prabhakar Swami Maharaj Temple Bhada is located at bhada which is very famous in the nearby area.
 Many devotees visit the Prabhakar Maharaj Temple and a Gulal programme of Maharaj is celebrated every year.
+Shri khandoba devsthan is also very famous in nearby area, all the villagers every year celebrated as a "Khandobachi Jatra" which is very famous.
 A Muslim mosque is also situated in Bhada.

 All villagers celebrate Urus of "Satpeers" every year.
 Several shrines (dargahas) are located in the village as well, namely "Gulabhawali and Latibshawali", "Saidraja", "Kalepeer", "Jindawali" and "Dawalmalik".
 These dargahas have been landmarks on all agriculture documents since ancient times.